nim-lang/atlas/readme.md

 ## Vendoring with Atlas

-Atlas also supports vendoring using an "inverted workspace".
-The project layout is where the workspace is a top-level subfolder like `vendor/` or `deps/` in your project.
+Atlas also supports vendoring using an "inverted project".
+The project layout is where the project is a top-level subfolder like `vendor/` or `deps/` in your project.
 Like this:

 ```
-someProject/vendor/atlas.workspace
+someProject/vendor/atlas.config
 someProject/vendor/dep1/
 ...
 ```